 Kuchen is the actual word used for cake in German, but in English-speaking countries it could refer to a wide variety of desserts and pastries.

-The Germans call it Leberwurst, but English-speaking people know this tasty sausage and spread as liverwurst.
+The Germans call it Leberwurst, from the German words Leber (liver) and Wurst (sausage), but English-speaking people know this tasty sausage and spread as liverwurst.

 From the German word Nudel, this is a popular pasta food we all know and love.

 If you were to say, “I’m filling the cooler with some nosh,” you’d be talking about food.

 Pumpernickel is a dark, compressed bread, sold all over the world.